sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 .. note::

   A flowchart shows pseudo-code, which is like Java but not exactly the same.
-Syntactic details like semi-colons are ommitted, and input and output is described in abstract terms.
+Syntactic details like semi-colons are omitted, and input and output is described in abstract terms.

 |CodingEx| **Coding Exercise:**